swcarpentry/DEPRECATED-boot-camps/README.md

 recent paper "[Best Practices for Scientific Computing](http://www.plosbiology.org/article/info%3Adoi%2F10.1371%2Fjournal.pbio.1001745)" by G. Wilson, et al (at the top of this repository).
 In so doing, the sessions names have been chosen to correspond with some of the most important practices to start early in the research process.
+Please note that this schedule is subject to minor changes by the start of the workshop.

 Day 1
 =======